apehex/tokun/articles/tokun.16.md

 In theory, Unicode is made of $2^32$ code points.

 However only [17 Unicode planes][wiki-unicode-plane] are used because of the limitations.
-Out of those 17 planes, only 6 are actually used.
+Out of those 17 planes only 7 are actually used, with 2 reserved for user customization (think empty).

-So our final goal is only to map 393,216 code points.
+So our final goal is only to map 327,680 code points.

 ## Applying Tokun To Current LLMs